Parser

 to_pickle() Tuple[str, List][source]

-Method to convert a parsed address into a list of tuple for pickle where the first tuple element is the raw address and the followings tuples are the address components, and the values are the value of those components.
+Method to convert a parsed address into a list of tuple for pickle where the first tuple element is the raw address and the following tuples are the address components, and the values are the values of those components.
 For example, the parsed address <StreetNumber> 305 <StreetName> rue des Lilas will be converted into the following list of tuples: '305 rue des Lilas', ('305', 'StreetNumber'), ('rue des Lilas', 'StreetName')].

 Returns: